Will your rebate accounting come back to haunt you? Settle down around our campfire, and we’ll share some cautionary tales…

 At the turn of the millennium, U.S. Foodservice (now U.S. Foods) was already a major distributor of food to restaurants, hotels, schools and hospitals.
 When it was acquired by Dutch company Royal Ahold in 2000, its vendor rebate activities came under the purview of Ahold’s independent auditors Deloitte & Touche.

-That same day, company’s stock price lost almost two-thirds of its value, and its Chief Executive and Chief Financial Officer resigned.
+That same day, the company’s stock price lost almost two-thirds of its value, and its Chief Executive and Chief Financial Officer resigned.

 What had happened?
 According to testimonies from U.S. Foodservice insiders, its upper management had suggested bonuses were at risk unless sales increased in the last quarter of 2002.